i2y/castella/docs/getting-started.md

 #### If you want to install another GLFW shared library
 GLFW shared library itself would be installed with the above command, but if you'd like to install another GFLW shared library, you can do it as well.
+Also, the only `pip install castella[glfw]` may cause glfw-related errors.
+In that case, please try additionally this installation procedure.

 For Windows/Mac/Linux, you can download and use precompiled version from [this page](https://www.glfw.org/download.html).
 Please follow its instructions to install.